tybenz/blog/_posts/2013-07-08-widgetize-all-the-things.md

 in your app/site and it&#8217;s supposed to just "work".
 And it does for the most part.
 The convenience is tempting.

 The problem comes when you want to customize/extend the thing to do a little something extra.
-Most plugin authors don&#8217;t leave room for interaction with the plugin itself.
+Most plugins don&#8217;t leave room for interaction with the plugin itself.
 Sure, you got a slideshow widget by downloading a couple of files, but what good is it if it&#8217;s not fully customizable?